 - San Francisco - The Golden City is widely regarded as one of the most beautiful in all of The States.

 - Monterey & Carmel-by-the-Sea - These cities' unique coastal aesthetic never fails to attract a large number of tourists during warmer months.
+While in this area, you can also visit Monterey State Beach.

 - Half Moon Bay - Home to one of the most famous big wave surfing locations in the world, also get some west coast grub from Sam's Chowder House.